-The project that you decide to create should enable you to raise the awareness of your peers and the general public to issues related to the Middle East, to deepen your knowledge, to solicit points of view, opinions, and proposals regarding these issues, to raise funds, and to contribute to a more just and peaceful world.
+The project that you decide to create should enable you to raise the awareness of your peers and the general public to Palestinian solidarity and other issues related to the Middle East, to deepen your knowledge, to solicit points of view, opinions, and proposals regarding these issues, to raise funds, and to contribute to a more just and peaceful world.

 Step 2: Bringing the project to completion